erizov/Professor/semester_1/lecture_05_trees/binary_search_tree/README.md

 ## Introduction

-Binary Search Tree is binary search tree is a fundamental algorithm.
+Binary Search Tree is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Binary Search Tree is essential for building performant and scalable applications.